AnasHaidar-95/AnasHaidar-95/README.md

 # 💫 About Me
-💻 Highly motivated **Full-Stack Developer** specializing in the **MERN Stack**.
+💻 Highly motivated **Full-Stack Developer** specializing in the **MERN Stack**.<br/>
-🔧 Strong problem-solving and communication skills with hands-on experience building dynamic and scalable web applications.
+🔧 Strong problem-solving and communication skills with hands-on experience building dynamic and scalable web applications.<br/>
-⚡ A fast learner with a proactive mindset, capable of working both **independently** and in **collaborative environments**.
+⚡ A fast learner with a proactive mindset, capable of working both **independently** and in **collaborative environments**.<br/>
-🌱 Constantly exploring new technologies to stay ahead in a fast-paced, growth-oriented setting.
+🌱 Constantly exploring new technologies to stay ahead in a fast-paced, growth-oriented setting.<br/>
 🎯 Passionate about creating clean, user-friendly, and impactful digital solutions.

 ---